dev7ba/mempool-server/README.md

   ipaddr = "my_node_rpc_ip_address"
   # Bitcoin node zmq interface defined in bitcoin.conf
   zmqurl = "tcp://my_node_zmq_ip_address:port"
+  # Time waiting for any txs from bitcoind, ends server if timeout.
+  # Use restart: always in a docker container to have tolerance to failure.
+  # Defaults to 60 seconds
+  waittimeoutsec = 60
 ```
 Do not forget to add ``zmqpubrawtx=tcp://my_pub_ip:my_pub_port`` in source node `bitcoin.conf` file.